Here comes the rain again. Is your house ready?

 If you do find that you have missing shingles or tiles that are loose, damaged, or curled, you should look to having them replaced immediately.
 You want to avoid moisture leaks inside your home that can weaken your walls and ceilings.

-Large 3 bedroom property with beautiful roof design for sale near Mapbrachan lake.
+Large 5 bedroom property built with taste to the highest European standards for sale near Chak Nok lake.

 Cracks in the concrete